Johnson Amendment: Criticism

 Efforts to repeal the Johnson Amendment have been criticized for a number of reasons.
 One concern is that political campaign contributions funneled through 501(c)(3) organizations would be tax-deductible for donors and that such contributions would not be disclosed since churches are exempt from reporting requirements required of other 501(c)(3) organizations.
 Under that critique, repeal would have the potential of creating a mechanism where political contributions could be made without regard to other campaign financing laws.
 This concern was validated by Congressional testimony from Thomas Barthold, Chief of Staff of Congress' nonpartisan Joint Committee on Taxation, saying of a repeal provision later removed from the tax bill passed in late 2017 "it's a diversion of some of the substantial growth in political contributions into a deductible form that is not deductible today."

 Other concerns include the potential damage to public trust in nonprofit and religious organizations if they were to begin endorsing candidates.
 Polls have shown that majorities of both the general public and of clergy oppose churches endorsing political candidates.
 The National Council of Nonprofits, a network of more than 25,000 nonprofit organizations, released a statement opposing the proposed repeal legislation.
 Independent Sector, a coalition of nonprofits, foundations, and corporations has also stated their opposition to the proposal to repeal the Johnson Amendment.
 Numerous efforts to preserve the protections of the Johnson Amendment include a letter in support of nonprofit nonpartisanship signed by more than 5,500 organizations, a Faith Voices letter signed by more than 4,300 religious leaders, a letter that more than 100 denominations and major religious organizations signed, and a letter from the National Association of State Charity Officials.

 There have also been concerns from clergy and lay Christians about the potential that a total repeal would cause churches to transform into partisan super PACs.

 The Catholic Church does not allow church funds to be spent on behalf of political candidates nor endorsements from the pulpit regardless of the legal permissibility.
 In a 2017 interview, Archbishop William E. Lori, who chaired the conference's religious liberty division, said of the amendment, "As a general rule, it is not a good idea for churches to engage in partisan politics.
 I believe that, generally, that proves to be a great distraction from our central task and mission, which is to preach the Gospel.
 Furthermore, I think it would have a tendency to unnecessarily divide our congregations."
-He went on to say that people should be warily of any attempt to change the Johnson Amendment.
+He went on to say that people should be wary of any attempt to change the Johnson Amendment.